Universality for two-dimensional critical cellular automata: Voracity and quasi-stability

+Let us now turn to the finite setting, applicable to the growth of a new row on the side of a droplet.
+Recall that we denote by $\partial(D,u)$ the $u$-side of a $\T$-droplet $D$.
+In the lemma below we will also need the following notion: define the \emph{$u$-outside} of a $\T$-droplet $D$ to be the set $\partial_\circ(D,u)$ of points of $\ell_u(i+1)$ that lie within distance 1 of the convex hull of $\partial(D,u) = D \cap \ell_u(i)$.
+Let us also say that a set $Z$ lies \emph{above} the $u$-side of $D$ if its orthogonal projection onto the continuous line (perpendicular to $u$) through $\partial(D,u)$ is contained in the convex hull of $\partial(D,u)$.

-We can now easily deduce the following lemma, which says that a bounded number of voracious sets are sufficient (together with $\H_u$) to infect $\ell_u$, and moreover we may choose any suitable translation of each voracious set.
+The following lemma says that a bounded number of voracious sets are sufficient (together with $D$) to infect all but a bounded number of sites of the $u$-outside of a droplet $D$, and moreover we may choose any suitable translate of each voracious~set.